Professional Services Businesses for Sale in California

 Digital Forensics Firm

-Provides digital forensics, electronic evidence analysis, accident reconstruction forensics, data recovery, and expert witness testimony with courtroom presentations and forensically accurate video recreations for legal and investigative clients
+Specializes in digital forensics, expert witness testimony, electronic evidence analysis, accident forensics, data recovery, courtroom presentations, and forensically accurate video recreations for attorneys, law firms, corporations, and government agencies with over 25 years of experience in state and federal courts

 Price$325K